LambdaTest/documentation/docs/real-time-mobile-app-testing-tools.md

       })
     }}
 ></script>
+LambdaTest offers a comprehensive suite of real-time mobile app testing tools designed to enhance the efficiency of your testing process.
+This guide provides detailed instructions on how to utilize each and every tool.

 ## Device Controls
 The Device Control feature allows you tp perform certain actions with your device  within your current test session: